mazsola739/rika-onug/onug-backend/README.md

 for everything related to actually playing the game

 ### websocket
-for everything related webscoket connections websocket-server.js is the entry point (webscoket router) connections.js manages connections per room and holds all the references of ws for users.
+for everything related websocket connections websocket-server.js is the entry point (websocket router) connections.js manages connections per room and holds all the references of ws for users.
 Also handles broadcasting to all users (in a room) all other files are actual 'endpoint', routed by message type